creatoro/sso/README.md

 	$auth->sso('twitter');

-5. Check is a user is logged in trough a specific OAuth provider
+5. Check if a user is logged in trough a specific OAuth provider
 ================================================================

 	$auth->logged_in_sso('twitter');